Matdan04/Matdan04/README.md

 - 👋 Hi, I’m Rushdan
 - 👀 I’m interested in Software Developement
-- 🌱 I’m currently learning React and Flutter for Web and Mobile Development
+- 🌱 I’m currently working on React and Flutter for Web and Mobile Development
 - 💞️ I’m looking to collaborate as Software Developer
 - 📫 How to reach me https://www.linkedin.com/in/mohd-rushdan-ashraf-mohd-isha-952270278/